1. Access control

 Consider as an example: a typical investment in a smart lock is approximately $200.
 With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button, and can be done to issue temporary access for maintenance staff.
 Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over plus the time involved from your property staff.

-3. One mobile app to rule them all
+3. One mobile app

 As the number of PropTech amenities continues to grow, so too does the number of mobile apps needed to use them.
 The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using a multitude of apps daily.
 This can detract from the seamless living experience you are trying to create.